Dash-Industry-Forum/DASH-IF-IOP/90-Security.inc.md

 ## Content protection constraints for CMAF ## {#CPS-cmaf}

-The structure of content protection related information in the CMAF containers used by DASH is largely specified by [[!MPEGCMAF]] and [[!MPEGCENC]].
+The structure of content protection related information in the CMAF containers used by DASH is largely specified by [[!MPEGCMAF]] and [[!MPEGCENC]] (in particular section 8).
 This chapter outlines some additional requirements to ensure interoperable behavior of DASH clients and services.

 Note: This document uses the `cenc:` prefix to reference the XML namespace `urn:mpeg:cenc:2013` [[!MPEGCENC]].